tk3016/SI_GO_MIPOP_QR/README.md

 # Supplementary information
-Supplementary data for the publication Global Optimization of Mixed-Integer Polynomial Programs via Quadratic Reformulation.
+Supplementary data for the manuscript _Assessment of a Two-Step Approach for Global Optimization of Mixed-Integer Polynomial Programs using Quadratic Reformulation_.
 It consists of three directories:
 1. instances - provides the list of all instances considered in this study alongwith their source
 2. Pre_processor_times - provides the csv file with the time taken for pre-processing and reformulation in CANON for each instance